abcarroll/reproducible-mysqldump-for-vcs/README.md

 # reproducible-mysqldump-for-vcs

-Builds a reproducible XML and SQL version of schema from 'mysqldump', so only schema changes trigger changes in the schema files.
+Builds a reproducible XML and SQL version of schema from '`mysqldump`', so only actual schema changes trigger file changes, and file changes trigger git commits (of the SQL schema itself from `mysqldump`).

-This is a simple bash script for running `mysqldump`.
-It is setup to generate both XML and SQL output files, by default one-file-per format.
+Overall, this is a simple bash script for running `mysqldump` with a bunch of regex added.
+It is setup to generate both XML and SQL output files, one-file-per-format default, and makes the assumption that you are only dumping one database.

-The script "assumes" many, many things.
-You will want to clone and copy it yourself for modification.
+The script assumes many things.
+You will want to clone/copy/modify the script directly to use.
 There is no installation, configuration file, or anything of that nature.
-Simply a `.sh` script that is ready to go.
+Simply a `.sh` script that is partially ready to go.

+The file itself is commented and should be easy to navigate.
+You should be able to get started by only setting a `HOST`, and setting up a `my.cnf` ([mySQL my.cnf documentation](https://dev.mysql.com/doc/refman/8.0/en/option-files.html)) file if you haven't already, and finally a `TARGET`.

+The rest would be customization.

 ## The Idea